blackgrape2025/peterdavanzo-site/content/writing/ai-scales-mastery.md

 They became apprentices.

-Mostly, modern education works differently.

-Apprenticeship is more intensive.

-The challenge is that feedback doesn't scale.
+The challenge is that apprenticeship requires constant feedback - which doesn't scale.

 Until now, perhaps?